 Bonus tips about the file transfer from iPhone to Android

-This app can also help you move files the other way around.
-Check out this tutorial to send photos & videos from Android to iPhone.
+- This app can also help you move files the other way around.

-Since the iOS 11, Apple introduced the HEIC new image format.
+- Since the iOS 11, Apple introduced the HEIC new image format.
 This format however is not widely supported by Android phones and Windows computers.
 You may need an image editor to convert it to more universal image format, such as JPG, JPEG, PNG.
 The iOS system has the built-in feature to allow users export them as JPG.
-What you need to do is to head into the iOS system and tweak some file transfer options.
-Check out this guide to transfer photos from iPhone to computer as HEIC, HEIF or JPG.
+What you need to do is to head into the iOS system Settings and tweak some file transfer options.

 Update 2018: this article was originally posted in 2016 and has since been updated. in this update, we added extra tips on how to solve image and video incompatibility issues between iOS and Android.